 - Chronic stress: If you’re already going through a mentally challenging phase of your life, 16/8 Intermittent Fasting can cause additional stress.

-- Eating disorders: If you develop a questionable relationship with food or have already suffered from eating disorders, fasting may not be suitable for you.
+- Eating disorders: Fasting may not suit you if you develop a questionable relationship with food or have already suffered from eating disorders.

 How often should you do 16 8 intermittent fasting?